XIII: The Series

 XIII: The Series is an English-language Franco-Canadian TV series that premiered in April 2011 in France and Canada.
-The series is based on the Belgian graphic novel series of the same name created by Jean Van Hamme and William Vance.
+The series is based on the Belgian comic albums series of the same name created by Jean Van Hamme and William Vance.
 It's about an amnesiac protagonist who seeks to discover his concealed past.
 The TV series follows the events of the 2008 TV film XIII: The Conspiracy.
 The first season follows the plot in parallel with the existing volumes in the comic series, while the second season diverts into an all-new original story arc.

 Production

 Shaw Media (then still known as Canwest) announced on 9 July 2010 the new dramas Blackstone, Endgame, King, and XIII would be produced for the 2010–11 season, and that Combat Hospital would be produced for the 2011–12 season in addition to the already announced series Shattered and Lost Girl.
 Along with four comedies and three pilot movies, it made for the largest order for scripted original programming that Canwest had ever done.
 Production on XIII began on 13 September 2010 with filming in and around Toronto, including Barber Mill, Georgetown, Ontario.
 Portions of XIII were also filmed in Paris.